-FREQUENT AND PERIODIC INSPECTION INTERVALS DAILY
+FREQUENT AND PERIODIC INSPECTION INTERVALS

-- 1. Check controls at platform and lower controls for proper operation. - 2.
-Inspect fall protection equipment and attachments. - 3.
+- 1. Check all controls and interlock for proper operation. - 2.
+Inspect fall arrest equipment and attachments. - 3.
 Inspect visual and audible devices. - 4.
 Check cleanliness and dryness of fiberglass components. - 5.
 Visually check for missing, damaged, or loose covers and guards. - 6.
 Check for missing and illegible warning, operational, or instructional markings. - 7.
 Visually check oil level in hydraulic reservoir. - 8.
-Visually inspect for leaks in hydraulic system. - 9.
+Visually inspect for leaks in hydraulic system and hose condition. - 9.
 Visually check all cylinders for leaks. - 10.
-Visually inspect leveling system. - 11.
-Visually inspect all fasteners for tightness. - 12.
+Visually inspect leveling system.
+(Chains and Insulator Assemblies) - 11.
+Visually inspect all pins, retainers, and fasteners for tightness. - 12.
 Visual inspection of all structural members for cracks and permanent deformation. - 13.
 Check for rotational obstructions. - 14.
-Visual inspection of all electrical wires. - 15.
-Operational test of all boom functions. - 16.
-Inspect winch line, hook, and slings. - 17.
+Visual inspection of all visible electrical wires. - 15.
+Operational test of all boom functions and drift. - 16.
+Inspect load line, hook, and slings. - 17.
+Tires for damage and proper inflation. - 18.
+Parking brake for proper operation. - 19.
+Vehicle inspection and load securement. - 20.
 Verify operation of limit system.